jersson/github-client-sample/README.md

 ```

 ## how to test the code?
-You can run the `dotnet test` command in the root folder or the test folder:
+You can run the `dotnet test` command in the `./src` folder or the test folder:
 ```
 Starting test execution, please wait...
 A total of 1 test files matched the specified pattern.